-We make no secret of our beliefs that diet has the biggest impact on our health, and it is diet that allows us to turn around ill-health.
+We make no secret of our belief that diet has the most significant impact on our health, and it is diet that allows us to turn around ill health.

-Now, it seems others are starting to believe the same.
+Now, others are starting to believe the same.

-The latest research paper from the VIRTA group in the USA demonstrated a dramatic effect on subjects with pre-diabetes when placed on a carbohydrate restricted eating program delivered remotely.
+The latest research paper from the VIRTA group in the USA demonstrated a dramatic effect on subjects with pre-diabetes when placed on a carbohydrate-restricted diet delivered remotely.

 The study looked at 96 patients with pre-diabetes and followed them for two years.
-The number of participants who remained in the study was 75%.
+75% of participants remained in the study.

 At 2 years, more than half of those people had reverted to normal blood glucose levels and only 3% had progressed to type 2 diabetes.

 The prevalence of metabolic syndrome, class II or greater obesity, and suspected fatty liver disease significantly decreased.
 See the table below.